tarantool/doc/download/os-installation/1.6/os-x.rst

       :title: OS X
       :class: b-os-installation-content

-      Tarantool 1.6 package is unavailable for Mac OS.
+      The ``homebrew`` formula for Tarantool 1.6 is unavailable.

-      Instead, you can install Tarantool 1.7 using ``homebrew``:
+      Instead, you can build and install Tarantool 1.6 from source, or install Tarantool 1.7 using ``homebrew``:

       .. code-block:: bash